Are Trendy Investments a Bad Idea?

 Once upon a time, only a select few had the privilege of accessing most of the investments we have today.
-From 2000 until 2010, the Main Street investor had to work with a broker or financial advisor to buy their everyday blue-chip stocks.
+Until the 2000s, the Main Street investor had to work exclusively with a broker or advisor to buy their everyday blue-chip stocks.
 With the evolution of technology and the internet, investors can now open accounts, fund them, and trade within the hour from the convenience of their phones.

 We’ve come a long way from checking daily stock prices on the radio or calling your broker to get the latest ticker reading.
 Today, you can check the price of a stock online in seconds and access the news cycle 24/7.
 We have platforms for every investment idea, both good and bad.
 For retail investors and the industry, this was a game-changer.
 But change can be costly.

-A breeding generation of investors has grown up in a cult-like investing culture.
+A young generation of investors has grown up in a different investing culture, where it’s easy to fall for what is trendy/popular.
 This culture comes with a hunger to chase the next disruptive investment opportunity, and do-it-yourself (DIY) investors are all for it.
-Unfortunately for many, it’s easy to believe what you read on the internet.
-Although sometimes there may be good opportunities for you, the odds that your investments are aligned with your goals if you’re jumping from trend to trend are lower.
+Unfortunately for many, it’s easy to believe the loud headlines you read on the internet.
+Although sometimes there may be good opportunities for you, the odds that your investments are aligned with your goals if you’re jumping between trendy investments are lower.

-5 Tips to Help you Avoid Falling For Investment Trends
+5 Tips to Help You Avoid Falling For Trendy Investments

 1. Invest in what you understand.